Spanching/PCSwitch/Readme.md

 All of which are available in the Arduino IDE.

+Copy config_sample.h to config.h and input your username and password for your MQTT broker.

 ## 4. Usage

 I built this device into my PC and use Node-Red to send the corresponding MQTT messages.
 I have two topics for power (home/bedroom/ultrazaziki/power) and for my RC Socket (home/bedroom/rcsocket).
 Those are mapped to the corresponding Inputs with Node-Red.
 For Example, I am using it with Alexa and other MQTT messages.